AZBevier/sims/SEL32/README.md

                FIL> RESTORE
                FIL> X

-Available Level One DIagnostic boot tape: diag.ini       command file to start diags. ./sel32 diag.ini diag.tap       bootable level one diagnostic tape w/auto testing.
+Available Level One Diagnostic boot tape: diag.ini       command file to start diags. ./sel32 diag.ini diag.tap       bootable level one diagnostic tape w/auto testing.
 Set cpu type
                to 32/27, 32/67, 32/97, or V9.
 V6 will not work at this time.